-1.1 What methods of alternative dispute resolution are available and frequently used in your jurisdiction?
+11.1 What methods of alternative dispute resolution are available and frequently used in your jurisdiction?
 Arbitration/Mediation/Expert Determination/Tribunals (or other specialist courts)/Ombudsman?
 (Please provide a brief overview of each available method.)

-In Japan, mediations, particularly civil mediation procedures before the court, are frequently used as a method of alternative dispute resolution.
+In Japan, mediation, particularly civil mediation procedures before the court, is frequently used as a method of alternative dispute resolution (ADR).
 Mediation committee members, as opposed to professional judges, are in charge of handling the procedures and facilitating settlement discussions between the parties.
 Both parties may terminate the procedures at any time.
 Once the settlement terms are agreed by the parties, such terms have the same effect as the final and binding judgment rendered by the court through formal lawsuits.

-Arbitrations are also frequently used as a method of alternative dispute resolution.
+Arbitration is also frequently used as a method of ADR.
 In particular, agreements on international commercial transactions involving Japanese corporate entities usually include an arbitration clause.

-The Japanese Government has established administrative ADR bodies or systems providing opportunities for alternative dispute resolution in the field of labour and employment disputes, financial and insurance disputes, construction disputes and so forth.
+The Japanese Government has established administrative ADR bodies or systems providing opportunities for ADR in labour and employment disputes, financial and insurance disputes, construction disputes and so forth.

-In addition, certified dispute resolution business providers are providing various alternative dispute resolution procedures in specific areas of law and practice.
+In addition, certified dispute resolution business providers are providing various ADR procedures in specific areas of law and practice.

-1.2 What are the laws or rules governing the different methods of alternative dispute resolution?
+11.2 What are the laws or rules governing the different methods of alternative dispute resolution?

-The Civil Mediation Act governs the civil mediation procedures described in question 1.1.
-The Arbitration Act, which was enacted in 2003 in line with the UNCITRAL Model Law, governs the arbitration proceedings.
+The Civil Mediation Act governs the civil mediation procedures described at question 1.1.
+The Arbitration Act, which was enacted in 2003 in line with the UNCITRAL Model Law, governs arbitration proceedings.
 The Act on Promotion of Use of Alternative Dispute Resolution was enacted in 2004 and provides the requirements for qualification of certified dispute resolution business providers.

-1.3 Are there any areas of law in your jurisdiction that cannot use Arbitration/Mediation/Expert Determination/Tribunals/Ombudsman as a means of alternative dispute resolution?
+11.3 Are there any areas of law in your jurisdiction that cannot use Arbitration/Mediation/Expert Determination/Tribunals/Ombudsman as a means of alternative dispute resolution?

-Arbitration can only be used for disputes which can be settled between the parties.
+Arbitration can only be used for disputes that can be settled between the parties.
 In the area of labour and employment law, arbitration agreements for individual labour relationships shall be void under the Arbitration Act.
-Arbitration agreements for contracts between consumers and business operators can be terminated by consumers under certain circumstances.
+Arbitration agreements for contracts between consumers and business operators can be terminated by consumers in certain circumstances.

-1.4 Can local courts provide any assistance to parties that wish to invoke the available methods of alternative dispute resolution?
+11.4 Can local courts provide any assistance to parties that wish to invoke the available methods of alternative dispute resolution?
 For example, will a court - pre or post the constitution of an arbitral tribunal - issue interim or provisional measures of protection (i.e. holding orders pending the final outcome) in support of arbitration proceedings, force parties to arbitrate when they have so agreed, or order parties to mediate or seek expert determination?
 Is there anything that is particular to your jurisdiction in this context?

-Japanese courts provide assistance to parties who wish to utilise alternative dispute resolution in various ways.
+Japanese courts provide assistance to parties who wish to utilise ADR in various ways.

-For instance, the court will force the parties to arbitrate by rejecting a claim brought to the court by the parties who have entered into an arbitration agreement which covers such claim.
+For instance, the court will force parties to arbitrate by rejecting a claim brought to the court by the parties who have entered into an arbitration agreement which covers such claim.
 The Arbitration Act allows the court to issue interim orders such as provisional attachment under the Civil Preservation Act even before the arbitral tribunal is established and during the course of arbitration proceedings.
 The Arbitration Act also empowers the court to assist an arbitral tribunal and parties in taking evidence if the arbitral tribunal finds it necessary.